scythemenace/ML_01/supandunsupML.md

     ![data](/data.png "data image")
     In the above table, each row represents a particular gene.
 Our data will group these types of gene into a specific columns by finding out patterns.
 2. ### Anomaly Detection
+It is used to detect unusual events in a system.
+This turns out to be really important for fraud detection in financial systems where unsual transactions could be signs of fraud.
 3. ### Dimensionality reduction
+It is used to compress a big data set to a much smaller data set while losing as little information as possible.